saaste/bookmark-manager/README.md

 By default, the forwarded port is 8000.
 You can change this in the `docker-compose.yaml`.

 ### Running with Go
+If you know what you are doing, you can also run the application directly from the source code or build your own binaries.
 ```
 go run .
 ```